Skip to main content Skip to main menu

 Hall of Fame: Leaders and Legends of the Blindness Field

-The Hall of Fame for Leaders and Legends of the Blindness Field is dedicated to preserving, honoring, and promoting the tradition of excellence manifested by the individuals inducted into the Hall of Fame and through the history of outstanding services provided to people who are blind or low vision.
+The Hall of Fame for Leaders and Legends of the Blindness Field preserve, honor, and celebrate the tradition of excellence manifested by individuals inducted into the Hall of Fame for outstanding services to persons who are blind and visually impaired.
+Inductees are honored at a ceremony and exhibited in a special location at the American Printing House for the Blind.

 About